 Communications between lawyers and outside litigation consultants, such as e-discovery vendors, are largely protected by the attorney work product doctrine and the attorney-client privilege.
-Similarly, knowledge possessed by in-house litigation support personnel is also generally protected from disclosure from discovery in litigation.
+Similarly, the knowledge possessed by in-house litigation support personnel is also generally protected from disclosure from discovery in litigation.

 In United States v.
-Nobles, 422 U.S. 225 (1975) the United States Supreme Court acknowledged that to do their jobs, attorneys rely on investigators, consultants and other third parties.
+Nobles, 422 U.S. 225 (1975) the United States Supreme Court acknowledged that to do their jobs, attorneys rely on investigators, consultants, and other third parties.
 As a result, the court concluded the attorney work product doctrine and attorney client privilege limits discovery from persons assisting attorneys.

 The protection afforded to litigation consultants is not limited to third parties hired by counsel.
 For instance, in Broyles v.
 Convergent Outsourcing, Inc., Case No. C16-775-RAJ (W.D.
 Wash.
 May 23, 2017), the court refused a request to depose Convergent’s litigation support specialist.